Special Educational Needs and Disabilities

 - All teachers are trained to teach children with special educational needs.

-- Teaching Assistants are given regular training; this will be dependent on the needs of the staff and pupils at the time.
+- Teachers and teaching assistants are given regular training; this will be dependent on the needs of the staff and pupils at the time.

-- We have a member of staff who is a trained ELSA and is trained in the delivery of SEAL groups.
-(See above)
+- We have a member of staff who is a trained ELSA.

-- We have a trained member of staff who delivers Nurture groups.
-(See above)
+- We have trained members of staff who deliver nurture and ‘socially speaking’ groups.

-- Staff access Individual Development Programmes (IDP) for training in speech and language, dyslexia and behaviour.
+- Staff have access to Individual Development Programmes (IDP) for training in speech and language, dyslexia and behaviour.

 How will my child be included in activities outside the classroom including school trips?

 - All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
-We will provide the necessary support to ensure that this is successful.
+We will provide the necessary support and make reasonable adjustments to ensure that this is successful.

 How accessible is the school environment?

-- The school is wheelchair accessible with a disabled toilet and shower room, large enough to accommodate changing.
-The school is on one level with all doors accessible for wheel chairs.
+- The school is wheelchair accessible with a disabled toilet, large enough to accommodate changing.
+The school is on one level with all doors accessible for wheelchairs.

 - The school has disabled parking bays.